Can Someone Beat a Drug Addiction On Their Own?

 There are many different approaches to drug and alcohol treatment.
-Determining the “best” treatment for a given individual depends on a variety of factors.
+Determining the “best” treatment for a given person depends on a variety of factors.

-The study determined that when a doctor revealed to someone complications present from abuse of alcohol, such as poor liver function, motivation to change occurred with only limited additional intervention.
-Someone’s unrelated doctor’s visit led to addressing drug or alcohol use.
-It was a wakeup call and enough to make the person aware of the effect of alcohol on his or her body.
+The study determined that when a doctor revealed to someone complications present from abuse of alcohol, such as poor liver function, that was sufficient motivation to change by itself.
+No outside intervention was necessary.

 The study ultimately revealed that even in a situation where traditional admittance to therapy wasn’t used, people benefited from professional medical intervention.